oliviawrigley/stats-220/index.md

 * Tuxedo whinye the pooh
 * Mr incredibile traumatizzato

 For the content of my meme, I wanted to relate to my University experience.
 Before starting University, I despised coffee as I was not too fond of the taste, and I thought I could get through all my work without it.
 However, I was wrong; caffeine has helped pull me through.
 From the 8 am lectures to the all-nighters, coffee has been my saving grace.
+With the background of the images, the top image representing me before accepting coffee as a black background, I feel this shows me in the darkness, blind to the benefits of coffee.
+The second image has a white background as I think this symbols me being *'saved'* by coffee.